sourav-bk/Golang/Topic/DB.md

 - Relationship: A connection between entities.
 E.g: Student enrolls in a Course.

 ## Relational Model
+The relational model represents the database management approach that organizes or stored data into tables , columns and rows.

+- Table: Table represents the Entity
+- aa
+- A
 ## Types of relationship in Rdbms